Illyrian warfare: Wars against Rome

 In the First Illyrian War, which lasted from 229 BC to 228 BC, Rome's concern with the trade routes running across the Adriatic Sea increased after the First Punic War, when many tribes of Illyria became united under one queen, Teuta.
 The death of a Roman envoy named Coruncanius on the orders of Teuta and the attack on trading vessels owned by Italian merchants under Rome's protection, prompted the Roman senate to dispatch a Roman army under the command of the consuls Lucius Postumius Albinus (consul 234 and 229 BC) and Gnaeus Fulvius Centumalus.
 Rome expelled Illyrian garrisons at the Greek cities Epidamnus, Apollonia, Korkyra, Pharos and others and established a protectorate over these Greek towns.

 The Romans also set up Demetrius of Pharos as a power in Illyria to counterbalance the power of Teuta.

 The Second Illyrian War lasted from 220 BC to 219 BC.
 In 219 BC the Roman Republic was at war with the Celts of Cisalpine Gaul, and the Second Punic War with Carthage was beginning.
 These distractions gave Demetrius the time he needed to build a new Illyrian war fleet.
 Leading this fleet of 90 ships, Demetrius sailed south of Lissus, violating his earlier treaty and starting the war.

 Demetrius' fleet first attacked Pylos where he captured 50 ships after several attempts.
 From Pylos the fleet sailed to the Cyclades, quelling resistance they found on the way.
 Demetrius foolishly sent a fleet across the Adriatic, and, with the Illyrian forces divided, the fortified city of Dimale was captured by the Roman fleet under Lucius Aemilius Paulus.
 From Dimale the navy went towards Pharos.
 The forces of Rome routed the Illyrians and Demetrius fled to Macedon where he became a trusted councillor at the court of Philip V of Macedon, and remained until his death at Messene in 214 BC.

 During the Third Illyrian War in 168 BC the Illyrian king Gentius allied himself with the Macedonians.
 First in 171 BC, he was allied with the Romans against the Macedonians, but in 169 he changed sides and allied himself with Perseus of Macedon.
 He arrested two Roman legati and destroyed the cities of Apollonia and Dyrrhachium, which were allied with Rome.
 In 168 he was defeated at Scodra by a Roman force under L. Anicius Gallus, and in 167 brought to Rome as a captive to participate in Gallus' triumph, after which he was interned in Iguvium.
-In the Illyrian War of 229 BC, 219 BC and 168 BC, Rome overran the Illyrian settlements and suppressed piracy, which had made Adriatic Sea an unsafe region for Roman commerce.
+In the Illyrian Wars of 229 BC, 219 BC and 168 BC, Rome overran the Illyrian settlements and suppressed piracy, which had made Adriatic Sea an unsafe region for Roman commerce.
 There were three Roman campaigns: the first against Teuta the second against Demetrius of Pharos and the third against Gentius.
 The first Roman campaign of 229 BC marked the first time that the Roman Navy crossed the Adriatic in order to launch the invasion.